osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

     sudo apt remove pi.adapter.<AdapterName>
     ```

-2. Optional: To delete data, configuration, and log files, delete the directory _/usr/share/OSIsoft/Adapters/AdapterName_.
+2. Optional: To delete data, configuration, and log files, run the following command:

-    This deletes all data processed  by the adapter and configuration and log files.

-    Alternatively, run the following command:

     ```bash
     sudo rm -r /usr/share/OSIsoft/Adapters/<AdapterName>
     ```

+    This deletes all data processed by the adapter, in addition to the configuration and log files.